Harder-Narasimhan stacks for principal bundles in higher dimensions and arbitrary characteristics: Introduction

-{\it $(*)$ Preservation of canonical reductions under field extensions}: If $L/K/k$ are extension fields of $k$, if $H = P/R_u(P)$ where $P$ is a standard parabolic in $G$ and if $E$ a semistable principal $H$-bundle on a geometrically irreducible smooth projective curve $X$ over $K$, then the base change $E_L$ is a semistable principal $H$-bundle on $X_L$.
+{\it ${\bf (*)}$ Preservation of semistability under field extensions}: If $L/K/k$ are extension fields of $k$, if $H = P/R_u(P)$ is a Levi quotient group where $P$ is a parabolic in $G$ that contains $B$ and $R_u(P)$ denotes its unipotent radical and if $E$ a semistable principal $H$-bundle on a geometrically irreducible smooth projective curve $C$ over $K$, then the base change $E_L$ is a semistable principal $H$-bundle on $C_L$.

-Let $S$ be a locally noetherian scheme over $k$ and let $X\to S$ be a smooth projective morphism with geometrically connected fibers.
-Let there be chosen a split maximal torus in $G$ and a Borel containing it, and let $\tau$ be an element of the resulting closed positive Weyl chamber.
-For any $S$-scheme $T$ and a principal $G$-bundle $E$ on $X_T$, we defined in [G-N-2] the notion of a relative canonical reduction $[L,\phi]$ of $E$ of Harder-Narasimhan type $\tau$ (which is recalled later).
-We define an $S$-groupoid $Bun_{X/S}^{\tau}(G)$ which attaches to $T$ the groupoid whose objects are pairs consisting of a principal $G$-bundle $E$ on $X_T$ and a relative canonical reduction of $E$ of HN-type $\tau$.
-We denote by $Bun_{X/S}(G)$ the algebraic stack of all $G$-bundles on $X/S$.
-The main result of this note is the following.